chrisradford/chiketto/README.md

 # チケット - Chiketto

-Chiketto is a ruby gem for interacting with the Eventbrite V3 API, chiketto in Japanese literally means 'Ticket' and seems like a reasonable name given most of the obvious options are already taken.
-Chiketto works with Ruby 2.0 and above, since this is a new gem it makes little sense to support older, unsupported version of Ruby.
+Chiketto is a ruby gem for interacting with the Eventbrite V3 API, in Japanese chiketto means 'Ticket'.
+This library is tested on Ruby 2.0 and above, though may work on 1.9.3.

-Chiketto falls back to the V1 API when dealing with updating and creating events, those these are the only instances.
-It's also worth noting that when using the V1 API Chiketto will make a second call to the V3 API in order to fetch the data.
-This is due to changes in the way data is formatted and what data is returned between the two API versions.
+Chiketto currently falls back to the V1 API when dealing with updating and creating events, though this will change with the 1.0 release.

-**This Gem is still very much a work in progress though may now be suitable for production use - version 1.0 should be ready late summer 2014**

 ## Installation